 We actively collaborate with industry partners to drive progress toward a more equitable and diverse housing industry.

-At Fannie Mae, we’re leveraging our unique position to make the housing finance system more racially equitable and accessible for current and aspiring homeowners and renters.
+We are leveraging Fannie Mae's unique position to help make the housing finance system more racially equitable and accessible for current and aspiring homeowners and renters.
 In addition to overseeing the development of our enterprise ESG strategy and integrating it into our business, our Community Responsibility and Sustainability Committee of our Board of Directors also leads the development of industry solutions to increase access to housing for people of color, address systemic bias in housing, and promote sustainable homeownership for people of color.
-We are intentionally addressing issues that have disproportionately impacted people of color as we work to find new ways to broaden and deepen inclusion policies and initiatives for current and aspiring homeowners.
+We are intentionally addressing issues that have disproportionately impacted people of color in their housing journey and have outlined a range of specific actions Fannie Mae will take in our Equitable Housing Finance Plan.

 The following are examples of our current work that supports these goals:

 - RefiNow™ makes it easier for eligible current homeowners earning at or below 80% of Area Median Income (AMI) to refinance at a lower interest rate and reduce their monthly mortgage payment.
 Recognizing that lower-income borrowers typically refinance at a slower pace than higher-income borrowers, potentially missing an opportunity to save on housing costs, RefiNow lowers some of the barriers to refinancing.
 RefiNow assures homeowners benefit from the refinance loan by requiring a reduction in the homeowner’s interest rate by a minimum of 50 basis points and a reduction of at least $50 in the homeowner’s monthly mortgage payment.
 FHFA estimates that borrowers who take advantage of the new refinance option could save an average of between $100 and $250 per month (based on prevailing market interest rates).